If you intend to bring cats and dogs into Norfolk Island from mainland Australia, you will need to comply with:

 Parasite treatment must be effective against internal (e.g. nematodes and cestodes) and external parasites, and must kill ticks and fleas on contact (not rely on them biting the cat/dog).

-Check our table of acceptable parasite treatments for use in preparing cats and dogs for export to Australia.
+table of acceptable parasite treatments for use in preparing cats and dogs for export to Australia.
 The list is not exhaustive.
 If you want to use an unlisted product, contact us first to check that it will be appropriate.

 Your cat must be fully vaccinated, according to the manufacturer’s directions, against Feline enteritis.
 The vaccination must be current when the cat is brought into Norfolk Island.